kiebitz-oss/services/README.md

 ## Security

 Did you find a security issue you'd like to report?
-Please contact us at [mailto:security@kiebitz.eu](security@kiebitz.eu).
+Please contact us at [security@kiebitz.eu](mailto:security@kiebitz.eu).
 We appreciate if you follow [responsible disclosure practices](https://en.wikipedia.org/wiki/Responsible_disclosure).
 **Please do not create a public Github issue for exploitable vulnerabilities that you've identified**.
 We do not have a formal bug bounty program in place but will try to reward researchers for significant security findings.
 We also pledge to never take any kind of legal action or retaliate against researchers that disclose security issues in good faith.
 You may of course disclose issues anonymously as well.